-ECON 7600 Economics for Managers (3,3,0) (E) Managerial economics concerns how to use economic analysis to make business decisions of a firm.
+ECON 7600 Economics for Managers (3,3,0) (P)

+Managerial economics concerns how to use economic analysis to make business decisions of a firm.
 This course (1) presents an introduction to applied economic theory necessary for sound managerial decision-making and (2) is to enable students to understand major macroeconomic issues that have important bearing on running a firm.

-ECON 7610 Economic Developments in China and (3,3,0) Hong Kong

-This course aims to provide students with a systemic understanding of the system and performance of the Chinese and Hong Kong economies since 1949 respectively.
-Adopting a historical and topical approach, this course focuses on the policy issues of reform and development of the Chinese and Hong Kong economies respectively.
+ECON 7610 Economic Developments in China and (3,3,0) Hong Kong historical and topical approach, this course focuses on the policy issues of reform and development of the Chinese and Hong Kong economies respectively.
 Issues on closer economic ties between Hong Kong and the mainland will also be examined.